 Richard B. Russell Awards for Excellence in Undergraduate Teaching

 The Richard B. Russell Awards for Excellence in Undergraduate Teaching recognize excellence in undergraduate instruction by faculty members in their early academic careers.
-The awards were established in 1988 by the Richard B. Russell Foundation to honor Richard B. Russell, a distinguished Georgian and university alumnus who had a love for new knowledge and appreciation of our nation's youth.
+The awards were first presented in 1992 by the Richard B. Russell Foundation to honor Richard B. Russell, a distinguished Georgian and university alumnus who had a love for new knowledge and appreciation of our nation's youth.

-For a comprehensive list of previous Russell Award recipients, please click here.
+For a list of previous Russell Award recipients, please click here.

 Past awardees are not eligible for nomination.